 High-profile Canadian medical marijuana dispensary owners Marc and Jodie Emery were arrested, jailed and released on bail last week, while Toronto police accused the couple of links to “high-level drug traffickers.”

-The Emerys own Cannabis Culture, a brand which includes dispensaries in Vancouver, Toronto and Hamilton, as well as a magazine and other retail offerings.
+The Emerys own Cannabis Culture, a brand which includes dispensaries in Vancouver, British Columbia, Toronto and Hamilton, as well as a magazine and other retail offerings.

 Five of the Cannabis Culture locations were in Toronto while the other two were in Hamilton and Vancouver.